-Subject to the provisions of the Series 2018 Loan Agreement and the Mortgage, the School or any permitted sublessee of the School from time to time may install additional machinery, equipment or other personal property in the Facility (which may be attached or affixed to the Facility), and such machinery, equipment or other personal property shall not become, or be deemed to become, a part of the Facility, provided that the acquisition and installation of such property is not financed from either the Project Fund or the Renewal Fund.
-Subject to the provisions of the Series 2018 Loan Agreement and the Mortgage, the School from time to time may create or permit to be created any Lien on such machinery, equipment or other personal property.
-Further, the School from time to time may remove or permit the removal of such machinery, equipment and other personal property from the Facility, provided that any such removal of such machinery, equipment or other personal property shall not occur (i) if any Event of Default has occurred; or (ii) if any such removal shall adversely affect the structural integrity of the Facility or impair the overall operating efficiency of the Facility for the purposes for which it is intended, and provided further that, if any damage is occasioned to the Facility by such removal, the School agrees promptly to repair such damage at its own expense.
+Subject to the provisions of the Series 2020 Loan Agreement and the Mortgage, the School or any permitted sublessee of the School from time to time may install additional machinery, equipment or other personal property in the Facility (which may be attached or affixed to the Facility), and such machinery, equipment or other personal property shall not become, or be deemed to become, a part of the Facility, provided that the acquisition and installation of such property is not financed from either the Project Fund or the Renewal Fund.
+Subject to the provisions of the Series 2020 Loan Agreement and the Mortgage, the School from time to time may create or permit to be created any Lien on such machinery, equipment or other personal property.
+Further, the School from time to time may remove or permit the removal of such machinery, equipment and other personal property from the Facility, provided that any such removal of such machinery, equipment or other personal property shall not occur (i) if any Event of Default has occurred; or (ii) if any such removal shall adversely affect the structural integrity of the Facility or impair the overall operating efficiency of the Facility for the purposes for which it is intended, and provided further that, if any damage is occasioned to the Facility by such removal, the School agrees promptly to repair such damage at its own expense or (iii) such removal will adversely impact the exclusion of interest on the Tax Exempt Series 2020 Bonds from gross income for federal income tax purposes.
+The Issuer or the Trustee may require the School to provide to the Issuer and Trustee an opinion of Bond Counsel with respect to clause (iii) above.
 (Section 6.2)